 It all comes down to testing.
 What works for one operator may not work for another.
 So while you can learn all the tricks and what not to do, it’s best to get your hands dirty and see for yourself what content, ad format, and audience delivers the greatest results.

 After all, you never know what you’ll learn from it — like this tour operator who found out that she gets the most engagement from the older generations for her history tours.
+Who knew Facebook Ads was one of the hottest senior tourism trends?

 If you haven’t dabbled in Ads Manager yet — a beast of a platform that’s constantly evolving — you should become familiar with everything you can do first.
 And then give yourself the best chance possible by using the Facebook Pixel to target website visitors and lookalike audiences who are more likely to be interested in your offerings.